Retaining customers makes good business sense: it can cost as much as five times more to woo a new customer than to retain an existing client.

 1. Host a VIP customer event

 Customers love feeling special, they crave being part of an exclusive group.
 To really make your customers feel exclusive, host a cocktail reception for your VIPs with free hors d’oeuvres and an open bar.
+Here MeetMatt-Conf you can check our second website.
 If you don’t have events, but do have a loyal customer base, you might extend an early-entrance or a specialty sale reception just for loyal customers, complete with food, entertainment and premium deals on your inventory.
+It’s easy to forget some of the smaller details when you are planning a big event.
+Special event linens help.
+Whether you’re looking for something elegant and posh, or country casual, chair covers and linens can help you look your event most fabulous.

 2. Say it with flowers